jcheron/phalcon-jquery/README.md

 ##What's Phalcon-jquery ?
 phalcon-jquery is a php library for the Phalcon framework.

-The library can be injected as a service in **$di** object, and permit to generate JQuery commands in Phalcon controllers
+The library can be injected as a service in **$di** object, and permit to generate JQuery scripts in Phalcon controllers

 ##Installation
 ###Manual